eguillen2305/Unit-02-CSS-and-Bootstrap-Homework-Responsive-Portfolio/README.md

 ## Getting Started

-To access the webpages please visit (html blah blah) To access the raw code you may visit github hthasdfkasdkjf
+To access the webpages please visit
+To access the raw code you may visit github hthasdfkasdkjf

 ### Prerequisites